cap-js/docs/java/outbox.md

 outboxService.submit("myEvent", message);
 ```

-A handler for the custom message must be registered on the outbox service instance to perform do the processing of the
+A handler for the custom message must be registered on the outbox service instance to perform the processing of the
 message as shown in the following example:

 ```java